 - Visa Information: Consulate General of Japan

-This BOSP program will provide an in-depth exploration of neuro-ethical issues surrounding life and death in Japan and America.
-Participants will learn about the medical, ethical, cultural and legal dimensions of brain death and organ donation in two cultural contexts.
-The immersive international experience will include on-site experiences and intimate learning opportunities with interdisciplinary and international experts both in the US and Japan, as well as patients and families affected by these medical-ethical dilemmas.
-It will also include visits to Japanese cultural sites as well experiential learning about Japanese culture and food.
+This BOSP seminar will provide an in-depth exploration of neuro-ethical issues surrounding life and death in Japan and America.
+Participants will learn about the medical, ethical, cultural and legal dimensions of brain death and organ donation in two unique cultural contexts.
+The immersive international experience will include opportunities with interdisciplinary and international experts both in the US and Japan.
+The in-country itinerary will focus largely on Japanese cultural experiences, but will also include visits with physicians, anthropologists, ethicists, and organ transplant experts.